-either an introductory sociology course or an introductory anthropology course; 3 hrs of which must be a human development course or developmental psychology course) c.
-Communication (Written and Verbal) (6 hrs)
+either an introductory sociology course or an introductory anthropology course; 3 hrs of which must be a human development course or developmental psychology course)

-- d.
+- c.
+Communication (Written and Verbal) (6 hrs) - d.
 Medical Terminology (1 3 hrs) - e.
-Computer Literacy (3 hrs) (can be fulfilled through documented - computer Literacy (5 nrs) (can be ruiniled through documented computer competency)
+Computer Literacy (3 hrs) (can be fulfilled through documented computer competency)